johnhm22/Springboard-Section-50-Capstone-Project-2/README.md

 It's worth first reading the description of the app below, but as this is key information I've put it up front.

 ##### Getting the files
 Create a folder on your own computer, ensuring it's not already a git repository.
-In this directory you can then run the command 'git clone https://github.com/johnhm22/Springboard-Section-50-Capstone-Project-2.git'
-You copy the link from this repo by clicking on the green button at the top right called 'Code' which you gives you the option to clone, download a zip file, or open with GitHub desktop.
-Choosing 'clone', fetches everything and puts it your folder.
+There is a green button at the top right of this repository called 'Code' which you gives you the option to clone, download a zip file, or open with GitHub desktop.
+Choosing 'clone', fetches everything and puts it in your folder.
+If you want to clone, copy the link and then run this command: 'git clone https://github.com/johnhm22/Springboard-Section-50-Capstone-Project-2.git'

 ##### Setting up the database
 You'll need to install the database PostreSQL and then set up the tables.
 There is a script included here called schema.sql.
 It creates the database called estate_management; first dropping it if it already exists, creating it from new and creating tables.
-In the console (I used Windows Powershell), navigate to the same directory as the file schema.sql and then run the command 'psql < schema.sql'.
+In the console (I used Windows Powershell), navigate to the same directory as the file schema.sql and then run the command: 'psql < schema.sql'.

 ##### Installing dependencies
 In the console, run 'npm init' in both of the folders frontend and backend.

 ##### Running the backend
-In the console, navigate to the directory called backend
+In the console, navigate to the directory called backend.
-Run the command 'node server.js'
+Run the command 'node server.js'.
-(If you have nodemon installed you can run 'nodemon server.js)
+(If you have nodemon installed you can run 'nodemon server.js).
 There are a number of console.log commands in the config.js file so on successful startup you will see in the console the following details:
 SECRET_KEY:
 PORT:
 BCRYPT_WORK_FACTOR:
 Database:

+For example:

 ![](images/backend_startup.png)